belablasi/code-challenge/README.md

 /data/csv/2021-01-02/file.format
 ```

-you are free to chose the naming and the format of the file you are going to save.
+Remember that you are free to chose the naming and the format of the file you are going to save.

 At step 2, you should load the data from the local filesystem to the final database that you chosed.